A Fisher-Rao gradient flow for entropy-regularised Markov decision processes in Polish spaces: Introduction

 \subsubsection{Connection to mirror descent}

-We highlight the fact that the flow~\eqref{eq:gradient_flow_introduction} is a continuous-time limit of a mirror descent algorithm.
+We now highlight that the flow~\eqref{eq:gradient_flow_introduction} coincides with the continuous-time limit of a mirror descent algorithm.
 This observation not only offers an alternative motivation for the flow \eqref{eq:gradient_flow_introduction}, but is also essential for its convergence analysis.

 Specifically, let $\lambda>0$, $\pi_0\in \Pi_{\mu}$ and $n\in \bbN$, and consider the mirror descent update given by

 The $\operatorname{KL}$-divergence term is an adaptive Bregman divergence induced by a state-integrated negative entropy, where the integration measure $d^{\pi^n}_{\rho}$ is chosen adaptively based on the current iterate $\pi^n$; see \eqref{def:state_integrated_entropy} in Appendix \ref{sec:natural_gradient_flows}.
 The minimum above can be achieved by a pointwise in $s\in S$ optimization: